jtsu/IOSXE_Post_ConfigDiff/README.md

   type `exit`
   ```

 **NOTE:** The guestshell environment will persist across reboots.
-It will not revert to the default state unless you do a `guestshell destory` and enable guestshell again.
+To return to a default state, destory the guestshell and enable guestshell again.

 ## Run the app
 Time to run the app by making a configuration change on the switch.
 Login to WebEx Teams and check your Teams room for the message.